CPOMS Safeguarding Software: What Teachers Should KnowTeacher supporting students with cpoms safeguarding software strategies

 Teachers without direct CPOMS access should report any safeguarding concerns immediately to their designated safeguarding lead or a member of senior leadership.
 Many schools have a clear reporting structure where teachers complete incident forms or make verbal reports that are then logged into CPOMS by authorised staff.
 The key is ensuring concerns are documented promptly and reach the right people.

-How long are CPOMS records kept for pupils?
+How long are CPOMS records kept for learners?

-CPOMS records are typically retained throughout a pupil's school career and may be kept for several years after they leave, depending on the severity of incidents and local authority guidance.
-Serious child protection records are often retained until the pupil reaches age 25.
+CPOMS records are typically retained throughout a learner's school career and may be kept for several years after they leave, depending on the severity of incidents and local authority guidance.
+Serious child protection records are often retained until the learner reaches age 25.
 Schools must balance safeguarding needs with data protection requirements when determining retention periods.

 Can parents request to see their child's CPOMS records?